wemake-services/caddy-gen/README.md

 - `virtual.tls` (alias of `virtual.tls-email`) could be empty, unset or set to a [valid set of tls directive value(s)](https://caddyserver.com/docs/caddyfile/directives/tls)
 - `virtual.auth.username` when set, along with `virtual.auth.password` and `virtual.auth.path`, http basic authentication is enabled
 - `virtual.auth.password` needs to be specified, along with `virtual.auth.usernmae`, to enable http [basic authentication](https://caddyserver.com/docs/caddyfile/directives/basicauth)
-- `virtual.auth.path` sets path basic auth applys to.
+- `virtual.auth.path` sets path basic auth applies to.

 Note, that options should not differ for containers of a single service.